Godfrey Reggio

 Godfrey Reggio (born 1940) is an American director of experimental documentary films.

 Life

 Reggio was born in New Orleans in 1940 to a Catholic family.
 He left home at age 14 to join the Catholic Christian Brotherhood.
 He became a monk, and spent 14 years in silence and prayer during his training.

 During the 1950s and 60s, Reggio worked as a social activist with Chicano street gangs with the Brotherhood in New Mexico.
-One of the brothers introduced him to the film Los Olvidados by the Spanish-French-Mexican surrealist filmmaker Luis Bunuel which influenced him greatly.
+One of the brothers introduced him to the film Los Olvidados by the Spanish-French-Mexican surrealist filmmaker Luis Buñuel which influenced him greatly.
 He also acknowledges Artavazd Peleshyan, a documentary-poet, who was a mentor and friend.

 Early work

 Reggio helped found the Institute for Regional Education in Santa Fe, New Mexico, a non-profit foundation.
 He became a founder of La Clinica de la Gente, a facility providing medical care and service to 12,000 community members in northern New Mexico's barrios, as well as founding the Young Citizens for Action, a project aiding juveniles in the street gangs of Santa Fe.

 Reggio worked with the American Civil Liberties Union of New Mexico in 1972, to develop a media campaign dealing with the loss of privacy and the rise of surveillance, as well as the militarization of police in the U.S. during the post-Vietnam War era.
 The media campaign was presented on television, radio, billboards and in major newspapers.